robert-westenberger/knowledgebase/home.md

 [Todo](/todo)

 ## Diary
 **6-19** 2 - 4 Notes on parallel task scheduling.
 Tomorrow, do problems in Epps or Rosen on relations.
+Left off on Epps 8.5 Exercise #5
 **6-10** 10-11 More reading on lexicographic order

 [Archive](/journal-archive)